saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest/index.md

-An experimental public [implementation](https://github.com/rust-lang/rust/issues/50297) is available on the Nightly channel, but relying on Nightly for a test suite was somewhat ironic and making harder to build it.
+An experimental public [implementation](https://github.com/rust-lang/rust/issues/50297) is available on the Nightly channel, but relying on Nightly for a test suite was somewhat ironic and making harder to build the suite.
 Instead, we initially implemented an approach similar to [Criterion](https://github.com/bheisler/criterion.rs)'s one, where a test group (`criterion_group!`) is declared with the test